best-practice-and-impact/qa-of-code-guidance/book/readable_code.md

 Someone reading your code will benefit greatly if you use names that are:

-- informative and not misleading
+- informative and not misleading.
-- concise but not cryptic
+- concise but not cryptic.

 (naming-variables)=